How to become a councillor

 Will I get paid?

 You will not get a salary but you will be entitled to receive allowances.
-The Council also provides other kinds of support such as full training, supplies of stationery and business cards and access to IT equipment.
+The Council also provides other kinds of support such as full training and access to IT equipment.

 Do I get time off work?